RakhithJK/dbeaver-dbeaver-wiki/Managing-Data-Formats.md

 The DBeaver formatting functions allow you to set up database locale and change datasource format settings.
-This feature can be very useful on data migration, for example.
+This feature can be very useful on database migration, for example.

 To change data format setting use option Window -> Preferences in main menu.